redmusicxd/plugin.video.DigiOnline.ro/README.md

 ## Features
  - Dynamic list of categories and channels.
  - Plays both DRM and non-DRM protected channels.
- - Generates and maintains a playlist file that can be used by PVR IPTV Simple Client.
+ - Generates and maintains the m3u file that can be used by PVR IPTV Simple Client.
+ - Generates and maintains the XMLTV file that can be used by PVR IPTV Simple Client

 ## Installation & Updates